KevinCayenne/zcps_backend/docs/postgresql-setup.md

 ### Development

-- Falls back to SQLite if `DATABASE_URL` is not set
+- Requires `DATABASE_URL` to be set in `.env`
-- Good for quick testing without PostgreSQL
+- No SQLite fallback - PostgreSQL required for consistency with production
-- Set `DATABASE_URL` in `.env` for PostgreSQL development
+- Server will fail to start if `DATABASE_URL` is not configured

 ### Production